Book #0 from the series: Librarians of Alexandria

 Egypt, 321 BC

-Our hero is up against warring generals, fanatical soldiers, an unpredictable barbarian dowager, a herd of war elephants, and a guard hellhound chained to a temple on wheels at the head of the greatest funeral cortege the Mediterranean world has ever seen.
+Recruiting a motley heist crew, Demetrios reluctantly sets out to intercept Alexander's funeral cortege.
+He's up against warring generals, fanatical soldiers, an unpredictable barbarian dowager, a herd of war elephants, and a guard hellhound chained to a temple on wheels at the head of the greatest funeral cortege the Mediterranean world has ever seen.

 But it’s from the faith of mortals that hungry and volatile new gods are wrought, and there’s an awful lot of faith in the deified Alexander floating around…